keywordsalad/thisfieldwas.green/site/_posts/2012-11-07-using-perforce-chronicle-for-application-configuration.md

 From `http://localhost/appconfig/index.html`, the data from stack_configuration.json is loaded into the form:

-{{img id: "img-config-form", src: "/images/app-config/start.png"}}
+{{imageFigure id: "img-config-form", src: "/images/app-config/start.png"}}

 Edits to stack_configuration.json can be made using the form, and the diffs viewed by clicking on "View Diffs":

-{{img id: "img-config-diffs", src: "/images/app-config/diffs.png"}}
+{{imageFigure id: "img-config-diffs", src: "/images/app-config/diffs.png"}}

 The changes can be saved by entering a commit message and clicking "Commit Changes".
 After which, clicking "View Diffs" will show no changes:

-{{img id: "img-config-commit", src: "/images/app-config/diffs-after-commit.png"}}
+{{imageFigure id: "img-config-commit", src: "/images/app-config/diffs-after-commit.png"}}

 To show that edits have in fact been made to stack_configuration.json, go to `http://localhost/stack_configuration.json`, select "History" and click on " History List":

-{{img id: "img-config-history", src: "/images/app-config/history.png"}}
+{{imageFigure id: "img-config-history", src: "/images/app-config/history.png"}}

 Chronicle also provides an interface for viewing diffs between revisions:

-{{img id: "img-config-revisions", src: "/images/app-config/history-diffs.png"}}
+{{imageFigure id: "img-config-revisions", src: "/images/app-config/history-diffs.png"}}

 ## Disk Usage